 Cheap Travel Insurance tips from the InsureAnts

-However, it’s not good enough just to have a cheap UK travel insurance policy; you need to spend time understanding it and being ready if you have to make a claim.
+However, it’s not good enough just to have any old policy, you need to spend time understanding it and being ready if you have to make a claim.
 We know, that’s the last thing you want to be doing as you stuff the sun cream into your suitcase, but a little bit of time can save you a lot of money and stress further down the line.

-Insurance companies estimate that around 10 % of travel insurance claims are fraudulent, so here are a few tips to make sure you have everything you need when it comes to travel cover:
+Insurers estimate that around 10% of travel insurance claims are fraudulent, so here are a few tips to make sure you have everything you need when it comes to travel cover:

 The small print

-Ok, so you’ve compared cheap online travel insurance with us, we’ve given you amazing quotes and now you’re weighing up your options.
+Ok, so you’ve compared the deals on offer with us, we’ve given you amazing quotes and now you’re weighing up your options.
 But before you buy a policy, read it carefully to see what it actually covers.
 Read the small print; each policy will be different and you shouldn’t assume that certain things are included.
 It will be too late when you have to make a claim and find out you aren’t covered for something.

 Keep an eye out for:

 - Check out the excesses offered as these can vary greatly from each policy.
 For example, if the excess states £50 per item, you will have to pay £50 towards each item you are claiming for.

 - Look closely at the level of medical protection offered.
 Medical treatment costs can be quite high in countries like the USA and some policies won’t cover existing medical conditions.